Gfast2/bible-tsv-generator/README.md

 ## Intro

-Mining a new Simplified Chinese Version Bible (cns) for readers that would like to read bible in command line.
+Mining a new Chinese Version Bible (cns/cnt/cut/cus) for readers that would like to read bible in command line.
 There is a very cool [software **kjv**](https://github.com/bontibon/kjv) available to helping people access **Bible** in CLI.
 As a chinese I'd like to back the chinese verson for this software.
 So here it is!

 ## DoD